 Did you know that 52% of consumers are likely to switch brands if a company doesn’t personalize their communications?
 This is one of the major reasons why it is crucial to make your information as personalized as possible when you’re connecting with your clients — more on that here.

 When your clients come to your website, they should immediately know that your content is directed at them and that they are a good fit for whatever you have to offer.

 The more that you can personalize the journey that your customer is going through with you, the more likely you are to invite return business.

 So the question becomes: at what point in your client’s journey with you are they likely to experience fear or confusion?
 If you’re able to make them feel supported with a card, a gift or an email like you anticipated their needs when they get to that point, they are much more likely to become a return customer.

 Map out your business process and the standard life cycle of a client’s interactions with you.
 At what point does a client need extra support?
 What kind of touchpoint can you set up at that moment to let them know that you are there for them?

 Okay, your turn!

 What kind of effective business processes would most benefit you internally and your clients externally?

 WANT MORE COACHING AND SUPPORT?

-Consider the Daily Business Momentum Online Program.
+Consider The Collective.
 You know there is so much more potential for growth in your business.
 You’re ready to do the work.
 You just need a little guidance to get there.